Drop E tuning: gauges, tension, and strings for 8-string Drop E

 What Drop E is for

-The tuning is the second-most-common 8-string tuning after F# standard.
-It's used when a composition needs the chord-shape parity and rhythmic punch of drop-tuned extended range, heavy djent breakdowns, prog-metal bridges, instrumental technical metal that needs the lowest available guitar pitch for specific passages.
-Most bands that default to F# standard use Drop E as a per-song or per-section detune rather than their permanent tuning.
+The tuning is one of the two dominant 8-string tunings alongside F# standard, and for some major artists it IS the default: Premier Guitar's Animals as Leaders rig rundown documents both Abasi and Reyes tuned E-B-E-A-D-G-B-E. It's used when a composition needs the chord-shape parity and rhythmic punch of drop-tuned extended range, heavy djent breakdowns, prog-metal bridges, instrumental technical metal that needs the lowest available guitar pitch.

 Tension targets